DTStack/molecule/README.md

 [中文](./README-zhCN.md) | [English](./README.md)

 The **Molecule** is a lightweight **Web IDE UI** Framework built with React.js，and inspired by the VSCode.
 We also provide the Extension APIs the seem like VSCode, to help developers extend the Workbench easily.
-The Molecule integrates with React.js applications is very simple.
-It has applied to many DTStack inner projects.
+The Molecule integrates with React.js applications is simple. we have applied it to many [DTStack](https://www.dtstack.com/) inner projects.
 [Online Preview]()

 ## Features